stevebachmeier/notes/IHME/02 Projects/PRL/Design household survey observers.md

 - [ ]  where does the 27.6% non-observant rate for cps survey come from?
 - [ ] What columns are required for cps survey?
 Seems like it should have job, etc
 - [ ] Do the non-response rates need to be configurable?
 If so, then we should get everybody's response up-front and filter away on the backend.
+- [ ] Should the observations happen on time step prepare or on collect metrics?
+	- NOTE: The current (census) observer records on time step prepare

 ## Pseudocode
 I think a straightforward implementation is appropriate here.
 The only tricky part I think will be the sampling itself (the current census observers samples a constant 95% of the population but this implements various lookup tables based on sex, age, race, etc to determine non-response)